 I am happy to report we will be using the fantastically engaging CC-licensed illustrations by the amazingly talented and most very famous artist thinker & giant super-powered robot dinosaur, FAKEGRIMLOCK!

-As The Astronaut Instruction Manual for Pre-Teens is being published with a Creative Commons share-alike license, having FAKEGRIMLOCK's illustrations amplify the book's message increases both the Manual's accessibility and reach.
+As The Astronaut Instruction Manual is being published with a Creative Commons share-alike license, having FAKEGRIMLOCK's illustrations amplify the book's message increases both the Manual's accessibility and reach.

 Young students today have an opportunity unlike any that has come before.
 As young students ourselves, most of us grown-ups never had teachers tell us of a space future where we could live, work, an play in space.